Rt-00/rt-00.github.io/notes/why-publish.md

 I'm not trying to be anyone's teacher.
 I'm not here to impress, or go viral.

-Honestly, I just want to make sense for **me** — for my own studies, reflections and learning process.
+Honestly, I just want this to make sense for **me** — for my own studies, reflections, and learning process.
 If, in the process, it ends up helping someone else, even better.

 ---

-Publishing creates a king of trail.
+Publishing creates a kind of trail.

 I might not remember what I was thinking a month from now, but this page will.
 It’s like a personal backup — a snapshot of a moment in thought.